remance/Masendor/readme.md

 Note: All the new and current untested development are done on "dev" branch.
 The main branch is for a somewhat stable version of the game.

+The repository history was cleanup from update 0.7.1.9 for the preserved history see: https://github.com/remance/Masendor-backup

 ---------------

 # Index